ClementNerma/Rave/docs/master.md

 Each time we will have to compute the area, we will simply have to call the function, which is a lot more easier, readable and maintanable than re-writing the whole code each time.
 If we want to change anything in the computation, we simply have to change it in a single place.

+**NOTE :** As functions use braces, they of course have their own scopes.
+Furthermore, as functions declaration are blocks, their head is part of the scope too, which is how we can access its arguments.

 ### Returning values

 We may want to get the trapezoid's area after (optionally) displaying the message.
 For that, the function must _return_ the area, which requires us to change it a little bit: